SankaW/sri-lanka-cricket-data-analysis/README.md

 This project collects and processes cricket data specifically related to Sri Lanka.
 Data is downloaded as JSON files and transformed into a CSV format for analysis and visualization.
 The AWS Lambda service is used to automate the data collection and storage in S3.

+## Getting Started

+### Prerequisites
+- **AWS Account**: Needed to create Lambda and S3 services.
+- **AWS CLI**: Configure AWS CLI on your local machine for managing AWS resources.
+- **Python 3.8+**: For local testing and development.

+### Steps to Run
+1. **Deploy Lambda Function**: Deploy the Lambda function to AWS Lambda and configure it with S3 permissions.
+2. **Configure S3 Bucket**: Make sure the bucket `sl-cricket-data` exists in your AWS account.
+3. **Test the Lambda Function**: Trigger the function and verify that the ZIP file is uploaded to S3.

+## Dependencies
+- `requests` library for HTTP downloads.
+You can package this with the Lambda function or add it as a Lambda Layer.

 ## Data Collection

 ### Data Sources